phoenixbf/dpf/README.md

 ## Disclaimer

 When using this js library, please insert a reference to official page and/or original [paper](https://diglib.eg.org/handle/10.2312/gch20161380).
+This project is being researched and developed at VHLab, CNR ITABC (Rome, IT).